nx-python/PyNX/README.md

 ## Compiling PyNX

 Compile PyNX using `make`.
-This will create a `PyNX` directory and build everything in there.
+This will create a `build` directory and build everything in there.
 Compiling might take a while, grab a coffee or whatever in the meantime if you like.
 Afterwards, create a distributable version using `make dist`.
 It will appear in the `build` directory.

+## Documentation

+Documentation can be found on [ReadTheDocs](https://nx-python.readthedocs.io/en/latest/).

 ## Having an issue?